Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/storage/sample1_data_lifecycle/terraform/README.md

 1. Run below commands in the sequence:

-> terraform init
+I. terraform init

-> terraform plan
+II. terraform plan

-> terraform apply
+III. terraform apply

    > Note: The script would expect that you are logged in to the Azure account using az login command, before you deploy resources to Azure.